SpectraL519/cpp-ap/docs/tutorial.md

 > [!IMPORTANT]
 >
-> 1. If a parser encounters an unrecognized argument flag during *known* args parsing, then the flag will be collected and the currently processed optional argument will be reset.
+> If a parser encounters an unrecognized argument flag during *known* args parsing, then the flag will be collected and the currently processed optional argument will be reset.
 That means that any value following an unrecognized flag will be treated as an unknown argument as well.
 Let's consider an example:
 >
 > ```cpp
 > parser.add_optional_argument("recognized", "r")
->       .nargs(ap::nargs::any())
+>       .nargs(ap::nargs::any()) // don't restrict the number of arguments
 >       .help("A recognized optional argument");
 >
 > const auto unknown_args = parser.parse_known_args(argc, argv);